 Vitamin D helps keep hormones balanced so you can lose excess fat.
 It’s tough to eat enough vitamin D-rich foods or get enough sunlight for your body to produce what you need.
 That’s why I recommend 2,000 IU of vitamin D3 daily for most people.

 I’ve already mentioned how important protein is to a healthy metabolism and building lean muscle.
-Protein powder makes it easy to be sure you’re getting enough to support fat loss.
+If you don’t eat meat, or find it hard to get enough protein with snacks, protein powder can be used to ensure you’re getting enough to support fat loss.
 You can make smoothies, use it in baking, or mix with water for a quick energy boost.
 Many of the powders available in supermarkets or pharmacies are heavily processed or contain artificial sweeteners, so be careful to find a high quality powder that won’t sabotage your results.

 Your gut health is important to your ability to lose weight, and a high quality probiotic can support digestion and balance the flora in your gut.
 Research has shown that some strains of probiotics can impact energy metabolism and can be associated with reduction of both body weight and body mass index.

-There are so many different diet programs to choose from; how are you supposed to know which one is best?
+There are myriad diet programs to choose from; how are you supposed to know which one is best?
 I talked a lot about how to find the best long term solutions for yourself in this article, so I won’t do too much of that here.
 But I do want to stress that every person is a unique individual — there is no one size fits all diet plan that works for everyone!
+I also want to be clear – any short term “diet” will bring short term results.
+What you really need to do is find healthy dietary patterns that will work for you long term.

-I am launching an exciting new weight loss program and accompanying online course because I think it’s so important the women know this information.
-This program is different than a lot of the popular plans because it’s designed to truly transform your life – not just your weight.
-In the course, we’ll talk about the factors behind weight gain and obesity, the emotional aspects of weight loss, and intentionally build healthy habits that will help you keep the weight off forever.
+I’ve been offering a unique weight loss program (with accompanying online course) for a few years now – and it works!
+This program is different from a lot of the popular plans because it’s designed to truly transform your life – not just your weight.
+And that brings those long term changes I was talking about.
+I address what can lead to weight gain and obesity, the emotional aspects of weight loss, and I help you to intentionally build healthy habits that will help you keep the weight off forever.

 The weight loss program itself uses a combination of homeopathic drops and a somewhat strict eating plan for six weeks.
-Followed precisely, it’s possible to lose one-half to one pound per day.
-But unlike so many other programs that help you lose weight quickly, this program looks at your whole lifestyle and where you need to make permanent changes so the weight stays off.
-20 lbs in 6 weeks sounds sweet doesn’t it.
-If followed carefully that is exactly what you can expect.
+If you follow it precisely, it’s possible to lose up to 20 pounds in six weeks!
+But unlike so many other programs that help you lose weight quickly, my program examines your whole lifestyle to find where you need to make permanent changes so the weight stays off.

-Another unique feature of my program is the genetic profile test I urge participants to complete so that we can discover exactly which type of long term nutrition plan is right for them.
-All healthy diets include eating organic whole foods and avoiding the processed stuff – but your genetics may mean that you need to avoid specific things to keep the weight off.
-This profile helps you determine if you should eat low-fat, low-carb, Mediteranean or a balanced diet.
+I also urge participants in my program to complete a genetic profile test so that we can discover exactly which type of long term nutrition plan is right for them.
+Every healthy diet includes eating organic whole foods and avoiding the processed stuff.
+But your genetics may dictate avoiding specific things to keep the weight off.
 When you are eating to work with, instead of against, your genetics, your weight loss happens much more smoothly.

 5. Try intermittent fasting